AdminUmesh/Dev-Notes/C#/Oops in C#.md

 **Run-time Polymorphism (Method Overriding)**
 A polymorphism which is exists at run time is called **`run time`** or **`late binding`** or **`dynamic polymorphism`**.

+- **Method Overriding-** Whenever we writting method in super and sub classes in such a way thats method name and parameter must be same called method overiding.
 ```csharp
 public class Super {
     public virtual void Print() {